ml-research/Learning-to-Break-Deep-Perceptual-Hashing/README.md

 We performed the experiments in our paper with default parameters on the first 10,000 samples from the [ImageNet](https://image-net.org/download.php) test split and used the [Stanford Dogs](http://vision.stanford.edu/aditya86/ImageNetDogs/) dataset to compute the surrogate hash database.
 Both datasets overlap in two images, which we then removed from the results to avoid biases.

-To create images with our StyleGAN2-based approach, first clone the[stylegan2-ada-pytorch](https://github.com/NVlabs/stylegan2-ada-pytorch) repo into the project root with
+To create images with our StyleGAN2-based approach, first clone the [stylegan2-ada-pytorch](https://github.com/NVlabs/stylegan2-ada-pytorch) repo into the project root with
 ```bash
 git clone https://github.com/NVlabs/stylegan2-ada-pytorch
 ```